 Locking can last from a few seconds to weeks, may be continuous, and may occur as multiple episodes.

-Pain is the most common complaint of TMD patients and it can occur in the masticatory and related muscles, the TMJs or both.3 Pain can be present at any time, even in the absence of any jaw activity.
+Pain is the most common complaint of TMD patients and more commonly occurs in the masticatory muscles, but can also occur in the TMJs or both.3 Pain can be present at any time, even in the absence of any jaw activity.
 The pain intensity can be mild to severe and its duration can also vary considerably from momentary to constant.
 For some individuals there can be multiple episodes over weeks or months.
 For many patients the TMD pain eventually resolves, but for some patients the pain can persist for years.

 Some patients have clicking, popping, and/or crepitus (a crunching sound similar to what is heard when one walks on wet sand at the beach) sounds when moving their condyle.
 These findings alone are not an indication that TMD treatment is necessary, in spite that most clicking or popping sounds are caused by the articular disc being displaced.
 Joint sounds generally occur from normal variations in the physical characteristics of the joint.
-There are many individuals without any TMD related pain, who have clicking jaw joints.
+There are many individuals with TMJ noises who do not have any TMD related pain.
 For example, in a large epidemiological survey of individuals with and without any current TMD pain, 25% of those without any pain had clicking during a clinical examination.5 In the same study, among the individuals with TMD pain, 40% had clicking on clinical examination.
 Crepitus was much less common and only occurred in fewer than 10% of the individuals, whether or not they had TMD pain.
 Crepitus is usually the result of either current or past arthritic activity within the TMJ.

 Limitation in Opening